amitsinghmnnit/MyCart/README.md

-->MyCart is an E-commerce site.
+MyCart is an E-commerce site.

-->It is made using django framework.
+It is made using django framework.

-->it has cart for both as a registered user or a guest User.
+It has cart for both as a registered user or a guest User.

-->It's payment integration is done using Paypal.
+It's payment integration is done using Paypal.